cshimvin/best-bets-checker/README.md

 This currently downloads the specified best bets file and outputs it.

-To run the web app, ensure sinatra is installed then go to your browser and use the URL:
+To run the web app, ensure sinatra is installed, run <code>ruby web-app.rb</code> then go to your browser and use the URL:

 <code>http://localhost:4567/</code>